dvala041/Lost_And_Found/README.md

 ## Setup
 1. Clone this repository.
+2. cd into src
-2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Set up your database configurations in `config.py`.
-4. Run `python db.py` to initialize the database.
-5. Start the server by running `python app.py`.
+4. Start the server by running `python3 app.py`.

-## Endpoints [TBD]
+## Endpoints [SEE APP.PY]
-- `/endpoint1`: [Description of what this endpoint does]
-- `/endpoint2`: [Description of what this endpoint does]
-- ...

 ## Technologies Used
 - Python